-Southern Tomato Aperitif is a warm, tomato-based drink that you’ll often find at social gatherings in the South.
+No Alcohol Southern Cocktail is a warm, tomato-based drink that you'll often find at social gatherings in the South.
+Tomato juice, seasoned with just the right amount of spices, and served warm!

-Use plain tomato juice, or a blend like V8® or Zing Zang Bloody Mary mix® for this non-alcoholic hot drink.
-I use plain tomato juice so I can control the levels of sodium, heat and spices in the recipe.
+Use plain tomato juice, or a blend like V8® or Zing Zang Bloody Mary mix® for this no alcoholic hot drink.
+I use plain, reduced sodium tomato juice so I can control the levels of sodium, heat and spices in the recipe.

 If you make this aperitif in advance, store it in a tightly sealed jar in the fridge until ready to serve.
 Once you're ready to serve, heat it on the stove until it's nice and hot, then serve!